Arithmetic Deformation of Line Bundles: Proofs of Theorems

 We now relate our construction to a Hodge-theoretic situation so that we may apply the Ax-Schanuel Theorem \cite{zbMATH07066495} of Bakker-Tsimerman.
-Below we shall view $\sS(\IC)$ as a complex analytic space.
-The formal map $\psi_{A}$ is in fact convergent on a sufficiently small ball $B \subset \sS(\IC)$ containing $s$.
-Here we are identifying the completion of the ring of analytic functions on $B$ at $s$ with $\hat{\sS}_s$.
-The fact that the $b^{1}_A, \hdots, b^{m}_A$ are sections of a local system guarantees that they can be represented by power series which converge on $B$.
-We denote this convergent morphism $B \to \che{L}_\IC$ of complex-analytic spaces still by $\psi_A$, and define $\che{D}_{v} = \che{D} \cap (A \cdot \che{L}_{v})$.
-Then if we consider the intersection of $U = (S \times \che{D}_{v}) \cap \Gamma_{A}$ inside $S \times \che{D}$, where $\Gamma_{A}$ denotes the graph of $\psi_{A}$, the Ax-Schanuel Theorem \cite{zbMATH07066495} tells us one of the following two situations happens: \begin{itemize} \item[(a)] we either have that
+Below we shall view $\sS$ as a complex analytic space, and let $B \subseteq \sS$ be a sufficiently small complex analytic open ball containing $s$.
+The basis $b^i_A$ of $\sH_s$ defines a trivialization of the restriction of (the analytification of) $\sH$ over $B$, which induces a period morphism $\psi^{\mathrm{an}}_A : B \to \che{L}_\IC$ in the category of the complex-analytic spaces.
+When we identify the formal completion of $B$ at $s$ with $\hat{\sS}_s$, $\psi_A$ is nothing but the completion of $\psi^{\mathrm{an}}_A$ at $s$.